hrfang/hrfang.github.io/_posts/2021-07-16-from-ensemble-methods-to-model-averaging-in-deep-learning.md

 ### Comparison

-A comparison between simple averaging and AdaBoost is as follows.
+A comparison between simple averaging and boosting is as follows.

-- From the machine learning perspective, simple averaging or voting reduces variance, whereas AdaBoost reduces the bias.
+- From the machine learning perspective, simple averaging or voting reduces variance, whereas boosting reduces the bias.
-- Each model trained by AdaBoost has the purpose to improve the ensemble of the former models.
-In this respect, AdaBoost may require fewer models than simple averaging or voting for the comparable accuracy improvement;
+- Each model trained by boosting has the purpose to improve the ensemble of the former models.
+In this respect, boosting may require fewer models than simple averaging or voting for the comparable accuracy improvement;
   see e.g. the example in Figure 2.
   Hence the computational cost may be reduced.
-- The models in AdaBoost are trained sequentially, whereas in the ensemble by simple averaging or voting, the models can be independently trained, good for parallel computing.
+- Boosting techniques train models sequentially, whereas in the ensemble by simple averaging or voting, the models can be independently trained, good for parallel computing.
-- In inference, the models can be applied separately, and the results are fused to form the final prediction.
+- At test time, the models can be applied separately, and the results are fused to form the final prediction.
-  This property remains valid in AdaBoost.
+  This property holds in both simple averaging and boosting.

-The above comments are applicable to other boosting methods, not limited to AdaBoost.

 ### Remark